 Customize UFT Developer runtime engine settings

-For details on customizing these settings when using UFT Developer in a grid configuration, see Set up a UFT Developer grid machine or Configure a UFT Developer node's runtime engine settings.
+For details on customizing these settings when using UFT Developer in a grid configuration, see Set up and configure a UFT Developer grid machine or Configure a grid node's runtime engine settings.

-You can configure UFT Developer runtime engine settings according to your needs: decide which technology add-ins to load, change the default engine port, configure the connection to UFT Mobile, configure AI-based testing options, and more.
+You can configure UFT Developer runtime engine settings according to your needs.
+For example, you can decide which technology add-ins to load, change the default engine port, configure the connection to UFT Digital Lab (UFT Mobile), or configure AI-based testing options.

 Note: If you are running UFT Developer tests on remote computers, you must also set the relevant security connection options.
 These are set in a configuration file as described in Set up the remote computer.